l-with/terraform-module-instance_vsphere/README.md

 ## Motivation

-The intention is to make switching to another platform as easy as possible-
+The intention is to make switching between platforms as easy as possible-

 ## terraform